mfincker/Mega-Map/docs/readme.md

 ## The types of resource questions we want to answer

 - Where can I find a free meal?
-- Where can I find free diapers/toilet paper/personal care items?
-- Where can I find a drive-up pharmacy?
 - Where can I find a market with senior/vulnerable shopping hours?
+- Where can I find a market that takes SNAP and WIC benefits?
+- Where can I get legal assistance for eviction?
-- Where can I find a pet store with a drive-up option?
+- Where can I find a medical provider while I'm uninsured?
-- Which businesses offer discounts for medical workers?

 ## Authors

-This project was initiated by [Code for Chapel Hill](http://www.codeforchapelhill.com/) with input from our local town and county officials.
+This project was initiated by students affiliated with Stanford's [Data Challenge Lab](https://datalab.stanford.edu/challenge-lab) with input from local officials and community organizations across the Bay Area.
+This project is a fork of [NC COVID Support](https://nccovidsupport.org/), thank you Chris and Kate for your ongoing support.

 ## How to contribute